RDMLASymposium/rdmlasymposium.github.io/cfp.md

   - Poster
     - Propose a poster (either research or program-oriented) that will be presented virtually.
 Poster presenters will have the opportunity to chat one-on-one with Symposium attendees during breaks through the conference platform.

+All submissions need to be submitted in English.

 All submissions will be reviewed via a blind peer review.

 **Important Dates**